 According to the Centers for Disease Control and Prevention (CDC), foodborne diseases are caused by bacteria, parasites, and viruses that can be harbored within food items.
 Proper food safety and storage practices play a major role in the development of these types of illnesses, and restaurant owners and managers can be held accountable for negligent conditions which allow customers to be infected.
 These types of conditions include the following:

-If you or someone you care about is a victim of food poisoning, contact Ladah Law Firm today.
-Our experienced Las Vegas restaurant accident lawyers can advise you on how to hold negligent restaurant owners and manager responsible for the damages you have suffered, so that you can get the compensation you deserve.
-Call or contact our office online today to schedule a confidential case review.
+At Ladah Law Firm, our Las Vegas restaurant accident attorneys have extensive experience handling food poisoning claims.
+We will fight tirelessly to protect your rights.
+If you or someone you care about is a victim of food poisoning, you need a professional advocate on your side.
+Our experienced Las Vegas restaurant accident lawyers can advise you on how to hold negligent restaurant owners and managers responsible for the damages you have suffered so that you can get the compensation you deserve.
+Call or contact our office online today to schedule a confidential case review 702-252-0055.